 Lemma 1 implies that we only need to find a mechanism that implements the optimal search procedure.
-If such a mechanism exists, the seller will be able to extract all the surplus and obtain a payoff equal to the entire social surplus generated by the optimal search.
-Put differently, since the seller can use the admission fees as a way to extract surplus from the buyers, the role of the mechanism is to ensure a first-best search.
-Such a search maximizes the social surplus which the seller can fully capture.
+If such a mechanism exists, then, by using admission fees, the seller will be able to extract the full surplus from the buyers and his payoff will be equal to the entire social surplus generated by the optimal search.